Luffa: Food

+Luffa is a popular food item.
+There are various ways to prepare it including in soups or stir frys.

 Indian subcontinent

-In Hindi-speaking North Indian states, it is called torai (तोरई), and cooked as vegetable.
-In eastern-UP it is also called nenua.
-But in central/Western India, specially in Madhya Pradesh, it is called gilki (गिल्की).
+In Hindi-speaking North India states, it is called torai (तोरई), and cooked as vegetable.
+In eastern-UP it is also called nenua while in central/Western India, specially in Madhya Pradesh, it is called gilki (गिल्की).
 Torai is reserved for ridge gourd and is less popular than gilki in central western India.

+In Punjabi-speaking Punjab, sponge gourd is called tori (ਤੋਰੀ), while ridged gourd is called ram tori (ਰਾਮ ਤੋਰੀ) and the fruit and flowers are mostly used in dishes.

-In Bhojpuri speaking regions it is called ghiura.
-Apart from fruit of the vegetable, flowers are also used as vegetable as chokha, tarua, pakoda, etc.
+In Bhojpuri speaking regions, it is called ghiura (घिउरा).
+Apart from the fruit of the vegetable, flowers are also used as a vegetable as chokha, tarua, pakoda, etc.

-In Nepal and Nepali language speaking Indian states, it is called ghiraula (घिरौंला).
-It is popular vegetable usually cooked with tomato and potatoes and served with rice.
+In Nepal and Nepali language speaking Indian states, sponge /smooth gourd is called ghiraula (घिरौंला), while the ridged variety is called pate ghiraula (पाटे घिरौंला).
+Both are popular vegetables usually cooked with tomatoes, potatoes and served with rice.